entropyxyz/entropy-core/crates/client/js-README.md

 - `static fromBytes(input: Uint8Array): VerifyingKey` - Create a `VerifyingKey` from a bytes.
 - `toBytes(): Uint8Array` - return a byte array.
 - `toString(): string` - return a hex-encoded string.

+### `Signature`

+Represents a recoverable ECDSA signature.

+- `recoverVerifyingKey(message: Uint8Array): VerifyingKey` - Given the associated message, recover
+  the public verifying key for this signature.
+- `toBytes(): Uint8Array` - return the signature as a byte array.
+- `toString(): string` - return the signature as a hex-encoded string.

 ### `updateProgram`